Is It Safe to Travel to Tanzania in 2026?

 Solo Travelershigh

-Solo travelers face significant risks from violent crime, including assault and robbery, particularly in urban areas where police response is limited.
+Solo travelers face significant risks from violent crime, including mugging and sexual assault, particularly in urban areas like Dar es Salaam.

 Business Travelersmoderate

-Business travelers may encounter operational disruptions due to civil unrest and crime, but can generally rely on hotel security and organized transport.
+Business travelers may encounter operational disruptions due to civil unrest and must navigate a challenging security environment when attending meetings or events.

 Familieshigh

-Families with children should be cautious due to the risk of crime and limited healthcare access outside major cities, making emergencies more challenging.
+Families with children should be cautious due to limited healthcare access and the risk of violent crime, particularly in tourist areas.

 Remote Workersmoderate

-Remote workers may find reliable connectivity in urban centers, but should be cautious of their surroundings and avoid areas with higher crime rates.
+Remote workers may find reliable connectivity in urban centers but should be cautious of crime and civil unrest affecting their work environment.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Tanzania.